quantcdn/asn-info/README.md

 # as-metadata (formerly asn-info)

-> **📢 Heads up:** This repo has been upgraded!
-> Now includes a new **JSON format** with full country names and origin tracking, plus country codes in CSV.
-> The repo has been renamed to `as-metadata` to reflect the richer dataset.
-> Check out [MIGRATION.md](MIGRATION.md) for the quick migration steps (most users just need to update URLs).

 ## 🔍 Try it online

 Explore AS metadata interactively at **[Lens by ipverse](https://lens.ipverse.net)** — search IP addresses, prefixes, and autonomous systems without downloading anything.